Nonadiabatic instanton rate theory beyond the golden-rule limit: Theoretical background

-which models the system at thermal equilibrium in the reactant well.\cite{Craig2007condensed} Depending on the system, the initial reaction population may be exactly equal, or very close to, one.
+which models the system at thermal equilibrium in the reactant well.
+Depending on the system, the initial reactant population may be exactly equal, or very close to, one.
 In our theory the deviation of $\popR$ from unity cannot always be neglected, and so we use Eq.~(2.21) of \Refx{Craig2007condensed} to define the rate $k(\beta) $ as

-where $c(t)$ is the flux correlation function and $\kred(\beta)$ is a ``reduced'' thermal rate introduced for notational convenience.
-In cases when $\popR = 1$ this rate expression reduces to the well-known form\cite{Miller1983rate,Miller1998rate} with $\ZR$ in place of $\ZRred$.

-The expression assumes a separation of time scales, such that the flux correlation function decays to zero for $\tpl < t \ll t_{\mathrm{rxn}}$.
-Here $\tpl$ is some ``plateau time'' that is significantly shorter than the reaction time scale $t_{\mathrm{rxn}}$.\cite{ChandlerET} In this work we consider the limit of small diabatic coupling, for which $t_{\mathrm{rxn}} \to \infty$, enabling us to also take the limit $\tpl \to \infty$.
+where $\fftcf(t)$ is the flux-correlation function and $\kred(\beta)$ is a ``reduced'' thermal rate introduced for notational convenience.
+The expression assumes a separation of time scales, such that the flux-correlation function decays to zero for $\tpl < t \ll t_{\mathrm{rxn}}$.
+Here $\tpl$ is some ``plateau time'' that is significantly shorter than the reaction time scale $t_{\mathrm{rxn}}$.\cite{ChandlerET,ChandlerGreen} In this work we consider the limit of small diabatic coupling, for which $t_{\mathrm{rxn}} \to \infty$, enabling us to also take the limit $\tpl \to \infty$.